Product May Have Been Discontinued

-Great Life Grain Free dry dog food receives the Advisor’s top rating of 5 stars.
+Great Life Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-The Great Life Grain Free product line includes 3 dry dog foods… each claimed to meet AAFCO nutrient profiles for all life stages.
+The Great Life Grain Free product line includes 2 dry dog foods.

-Great Life Grain Free Chicken dog food was selected to represent the others in the line for this review.
+Great Life Grain Free Chicken Recipe was selected to represent both products in the line for this review.